 After graduating, he participated in the National Film Board of Canada’s Toronto drama workshop and worked as a film editor.
 He began directing documentaries as an independent at the National Film Board in 1981 mentoring with Arthur Hammond, John Kramer, and John Spotton.

 In 1983, Greenwald co-founded the Documentary Organization of Canada (DOC).
-Formerly known as the Canadian Independent Film Caucus, DOC is the voice for independent documentary filmmakers in Canada.
+Formerly known as the Canadian Independent Film Caucus, DOC is a voice for independent documentary filmmakers in Canada.
 A former chair and honorary member Greenwald was instrumental in the nationalization of the organization in the mid 1990s.
 He served on the Steering Committee in the early years of the Hot Docs Canadian International Documentary Festival, an initiative of DOC.
 From 2010 to 2017 Greenwald served on the Board of Directors of POV Magazine.
 He currently chairs the Directors Guild of Canada’s (DGC) Documentary Committee.

 His films have received numerous honours, including the Sesterce d’Argent at the Festival International du Film Documentaire in Nyon, Switzerland for Between Two Worlds; the Silver Boomerang for Best Documentary Direction at the Melbourne International Film Festival for Taxi!; a Blue Ribbon at the American Film Festival for Who Gets In?; and Best Feature Documentary at the Winnipeg Aboriginal Film Festival, the NFB Kathleen Shannon Award at the Yorkton Film Festival, and the Directors Guild of Canada’s Allan King Award for Excellence in Documentary for The Experimental Eskimos.

 The filmmaker lives in Toronto.
 He is still crazy about the movies and politics.